Find out how you can volunteer in the Midlands.

 - use your professional experience to put learning into real-life context

 - inspire, motivate and raise aspirations towards further education & the world of work.

-No prior experience is necessary, as full training and support are included, with training dates available throughout the summer and autumn.
+No prior experience is necessary, as full training and support is included.
 For more information and to sign up, see the Access Project.